I. Gain Staging

 Mixdown is a science and an art at the same time.
 It take ages if not an entire life to master.

-Through this course i do not pretend that you’ll learn everything and that it’ll make you a pro.
-But it should help you to understand better what makes a good mixdown, what tools are used, why and even more…
+But, hopefully, it should help you to understand better what makes a good mixdown, what tools are used, why and even more…

-Without waiting any longer let’s dive in to it with our first chapter: Gain Staging.
+Without waiting any longer let’s dive in to it with our first chapter: Gain Staging

 I. Gain Staging